luiz290788/sites.luiz-guilherme.com/src/content/blog/vue-feature-flag.md

 My initial thinking was "let me look at the code for the v-if directive, I'll copy and paste it just tweaking a little bit the condition and boom, I have my feature flag directive working".
-But when I started digging into the VueJs code I found out that `v-if` is not a VueJS directive but a template compiler directive (yeah yeah, I cheated a little bit on the title) but what does it mean?
+But when I started digging into the VueJs code I found out that `v-if` is not a VueJS directive but a template compiler directive but what does it mean?

 ## Dissecting v-if